VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*May 5, 2025*
+> ## New C# Markup 3.0 for Uno Platform 5.6 and .NET 9
+Today's release is adds full support of Uno SDK 5.6 / Windows App SDK 1.6 and .NET 9 / .NET 8 to all CSharpMarkup.WinUI NuGets.

+Includes support for all improvements in Uno SDK 5.6:
+- 80+ WinUI API's are no longer marked unsupported
+- new `ScrollPresenterAutomationPeer`, `FauxGradientBorderPresenter`
+- new `NewFrameworkTemplateBuilder` support

+The example app in the repo is also updated to .NET 9 plus Uno 5.6 / Windows App SDK 1.6 and demonstrates how to use C# partial properties with MVVM Community Toolkit to support AOT.

 *May 7, 2024*
 > ## New C# Markup 2.4 for Uno Platform 5.2 incl .NET Single Project Today's release is fully updated to Updated to Uno 5.2 including Uno's [.NET Single Project](https://platform.uno/blog/the-first-and-only-true-single-project-for-mobile-web-desktop-and-embedded-in-net/) and `uno.sdk`!